Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

 For example, maybe they don’t understand something about your business model, or they don’t like your prices, etc.

 Once you figure out what needs improvement, make sure to fix it as soon as possible.

 So that you can get more people converting into customers!

 Exit Rate shows you how many people leave your site without making a purchase.

-And if your exit rate is high, then it’s time to make some changes to improve it.
+If your exit rate is high, then it’s time to make some changes to improve it.

 Because if too many people are leaving your site, then they’re not likely to return.

 So you need to do something about it!

 And one way to improve your exit rate is by using retargeting ads like Facebook Custom Audiences or AdRoll Dynamic Retargeting Ads.